Get

 Conclusion

 Your dog’s pregnancy is an exciting time, and hopefully, it will go without complications.
 However, it is crucial to have the support of a veterinarian to perform tests, examine the pups, and make sure all is well before birth.
 Keep in mind that it may not be easy to see or feel the puppies moving in all pregnant dogs, as it partly depends on their size and shape.
 So, don’t be anxious if they are not as visible as you expected in the last few weeks of pregnancy.
-Reach out to your veterinarian if you have any concerns relating to your dog’s pregnancy.
+Reach out to a veterinarian if you have any concerns relating to your dog’s pregnancy.

 Featured Image Credit: Anna Hoychuk, Shutterstock